UAB-CINL/UAB-CINL.github.io/docs/preprocessing/hcp_pipelines/structural_pipeline.md

 <!-- markdownlint-disable MD046 -->
 !!! note

     The sample spacing values for the T1 and T2 as well as the echo spacing value for the field maps can be found on a detailed scan export.
-Ask Elizabeth or Eleanor about how to export this from the scanner if your lab does not have one already.
+Ask Elizabeth about how to export this from the scanner if your lab does not have one already.
 <!-- markdownlint-enable MD046 -->

 **Template Options:**

 These options define the standard atlases used for conversion from native to normalized space.
-The templates can be found the $HCPPIPEDIR_Templates directory you set previously.
+The templates can be found the ${HCPPIPEDIR_Templates} directory you set previously.
 Multiple MNI templates at various resolutions are provided.

 - `--t1template`: the T1 template.
 Can be any resolution.
 - `--t1templatebrain`: the skull-stripped brain of the template named above.
 This is included in the template directory